The-Deepak-Pandey/OOPs_phodenge/README.md

 - Variables declared as static in a function are created & initialized only once for the lifetime of the program. `in Function`

 - Static variables in a class are created & initialized once.
-They are shared by all objects of the class. `in Class`
+They are shared by all objects of the class. `in Class` - (basically a global variable inside a class - matlab saare objects ke liye same value hogi uss static variable ki)